-13 May Plan to Win: Prepare your Top Talent to Rise in 2020
+13 May Plan to Win: How To Prepare your Top Talent to Rise in 2020

-It was hard enough getting new team members up to speed a few months ago.
+Getting new team members up to speed a few months ago was hard enough.
 How the &%!$ do you do it now???

 New hire assimilation is a monster that already wasn’t getting enough attention; now, it’s in dire need of a whole new plan.

-Under normal circumstances, assimilating top talent to a new role is HARD WORK for the company and individual, and it’s incredibly easy to screw up.
-Typically, the first 6 weeks are spent trying to grasp the day-to-day work, with another 3 months to gain buy-in with their leader/team, and 6 additional months before they understand the full impact their new role has.
-All the while, behind the scenes there are stress curves both the company and the individual is working through (think buying/selling homes, late night work sessions, changing family surroundings, etc.)
+Under normal circumstances, assimilating top talent to a new role is hard work for the company and individual, and it’s shockingly easy to screw up.
+Typically, an employee spends the first six weeks trying to grasp the day-to-day work.
+Then, it takes another three months to gain buy-in from their leader/team.
+It’s generally six additional months before the employee uncovers their new role’s full impact.
+Concurrently, behind the scenes, there are stress curves for both the company and the individual (buying/selling homes, late-night work sessions, changing family surroundings, etc.)

-The reality is, it takes new employees an entire year to understand the fullness of their new opportunity, and how they’ll create long-term value.
-If that didn’t make things hard enough for companies…enter this new work environment.
+Honestly, it takes new employees an entire year to understand the fullness of their new opportunity and how they’ll create long-term value.
+If that didn’t make things hard enough for companies, now everyone faces these new cultural challenges.

 In addition to working remotely for what may be the first time, in many cases, overarching organizational strategy has shifted.
 By the time a new hire begins their new role, the company they learned about during the recruiting process has evolved, along with the job responsibilities they thought they had.
 The stress from all sides of this is ripe for disaster!